ImgBotApp/InternetNL/detail/mail/ipv6/mx-reach/verdict/bad_en.md

-One or more mail servers (MX) of you with an IPv6 address are *not* reachable over IPv6.
+Certain mail servers (MX) of you with an IPv6 address are *not* reachable over IPv6.